Kevin-A-Stevens/advanced-css/README.md

 ### Q13: Do you accept pull requests?

 **A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
 However, please feel free to add an issue if you found one.

+### Q14: How do you install Sass?

+**A:** Check if you have node installed via the command line with "node -v".
+Create a package.json file by typing "npm init".
+Answer the questions.
+Finally install sass with "npm install node-sass --save-dev".

+### Q14: How do you compile Saas?

+**A:** First create a sass folder "mkdir sass".
+Create a file in this folder "touch main.scss".
+In package.json file under scripts: write "compile:sass": "node-sass sass/main.scss css/style.css -w" including the quotes and save the file.
+In terminal type "npm run compile:sass" without the quotes.